angela1C/Programming-and-Scripting-Project/README.md

 142  Iris-virginica

 ## some machine learning.
 Machine learning is about learning from data.
+It is often associated with artificial intelligence but it is also used in  areas such as image and voice recognition, natural language processing and many other areas.
+Machine learning uses some algorithm to solve the problems.
+An algorithm takes an inputs and produces some outputs.
+An algorithm applied to the Iris data set might take in the features of some observations and output the class to which the observation is more likely  to belong to.
+Some classification algorithms are based on nearest neighbour, where an observation might be assigned to a class based on its proximity to another observation.

-The data set consists of 4 fields or variables.
-Ech of the rows is called an observation or a data point.
-The aim would be to predict the class label - which species of iris plant.
-Each observation consists of a 4 dimensional array.
+The iris data set consists of 4 fields or variables.
+Each of the rows is called an observation or a data point.
+The aim of a machine learning or classification algorithm would be to predict the class label of the observation, i.e. which species of iris plant the observation belongs to.
+Each observation in the iris data set consists of a 4 dimensional array of numerical measurement data.

 The iris dataset appears in many text books and tutorials related to statistical and machine learning.
 The machine learning task that is generally applied to the iris data set is classification. (as per the UCI Archive page).
-The objective of classification would be to classify a new flower (from outside the data set) to the correct class to which it belongs.
+The objective of classification would be to classify a new flower (from outside the data set) to the correct class or species to which it belongs.

-At first glance, the iris flowers would seem quite similar.
-Why not use colour as a way to predict the class?
+At a quick first glance, the iris flowers would seem quite similar.
+Why not use colour or other features of the plants to categorise as a way to predict the class?
-WE are essentailly using the domain knowledge of the biologists who determined this.
-Anderson and Fisher
+We are essentially using the domain knowledge of the experts in the field - the biologists or botanists who determined this in the first place - Anderson and Fisher.
+Some domain knowledge is important in machine learning.
+There must be some way to make sense of the data and to give it some context.

 ## 10. References